laninsky/bats_and_rats/fastsimcoal2_bootstrapping/README.md

 /nesi/nobackup/uoo03004/bats_rats/fsc26_linux64/fsc26 -i haplo_ongoing_migration.par -n 100 -m --multiSFS -q -c 24 -B 24 -x -j -s0 > ${MOAB_JOBARRAYINDEX}.log
 ```
-We then need to copy the \*.est and \*.tpl files into each of the 100 folders:
+We then need to copy the \*.est and \*.tpl files into each of the 100 folders (which are located within a folder called `haplo_ongoing_migration`):
 ```
 for i in `seq 1 100`;
   do cp haplo_ongoing_migration.est haplo_ongoing_migration/haplo_ongoing_migration_${i}/;
   cp haplo_ongoing_migration.tpl haplo_ongoing_migration/haplo_ongoing_migration_${i}/;
 done
 ```
 We then need to copy/modify the `fastsimcoal.sh` script we'll use for each of the bootstrap replicates to run the 50 replicates for estimating the parameters that result in the highest likelihood for each replicate (this means 500 jobs in total: 100 bootstraps * 50 fastsimcoal replicate runs), and launch it.
+The template script and the loop to launch all the jobs should be located in the `bootstrapping` parent folder.

 fastsimcoal.sh template:
 ```